adeyemijohn/nodeandexpressjs/_posts/blog/2015-02-19-Understanding-Data-Formats.md

 ## CSV (and other text-based formats)
 The most compatible format for sharing information in almost all cases is just a simple text file and just about any application that needs information will read some version of a text format, however structured data like the type you need to visualize often needs to contain information about rows and columns that is not easily expressed through a text file.

 One of the oldest and most common formats for saving data is the CSV file.
 It predates personal computers and has been used since the 1960s in just about every computer language.
-CSV stands for Comma Separated Values and as the name implies lets you express data by separating it with commas.
+CSV stands for Comma Separated Values and, as the name implies, lets you express data by separating it with commas.

 ```
 Name,Address,City,Sales